Separating Times for One-Dimensional General Diffusions: Separating Times for General Diffusions

 where we identify $\s$ with the locally finite measure on $(J^\circ,\mathcal B(J^\circ))$ defined via $\s((x,y])\triangleq\s(y)-\s(x)$, for $x<y$ in $J^\circ$.
 For \(b\in \partial J\), we write \(\u (b) \triangleq \lim_{J^\circ\ni x \to b} \u(x)\) and \(\v(b) \triangleq \lim_{J^\circ\ni x \to b} \v(x)\).
 A boundary point \(b\in \partial J\) is called

 These definitions are independent of the choice of the reference point \(c \in J^\circ\).
 Regular and exit boundaries are called \emph{accessible}, and entrance and natural boundaries are called \emph{inaccessible}.
-As already indicated by their names, inaccessible boundaries are not in the state space \(J\), while accessible ones are, see \cite[Proposition~16.43]{breiman1968probability}.\footnote{Our analytic definitions of the boundary classification are different from those in \cite{breiman1968probability} but the nomenclature can be shown to be the same.}
+As already indicated by their names, inaccessible boundaries are not in the state space \(J\), while accessible ones are, see \cite[Proposition 16.43]{breiman1968probability}.\footnote{Concerning the boundary classification, our nomenclature can be shown to be the same as in \cite{breiman1968probability,KarlinTaylor1981}.
+On the contrary, it is worth noting that \cite{BorodinSalminen2002} uses a slightly different terminology. }

 For $b\in\partial J$, we set $\s(b)\triangleq\lim_{J^\circ\ni x\to b}\s(x)$ $(\in[-\infty,\infty])$, and, for a reference point $c\in J^\circ$, we also use the notation

 Straightforward calculations show that, for $b\in\partial J$,